johnson-amalraj/asic_dv/kcet_seminar_18_apr/labs/agenda.md

   - `logic`: Provides more flexibility as it can represent different states (0, 1, Z, X).
   - `wire`: Primarily used for connecting components, less flexible in terms of state representation.

-## These data types play crucial roles in designing and connecting components in SystemVerilog, facilitating the creation of complex digital designs.

-## Variables

-Certainly!
-Below is information about variables in SystemVerilog presented in Markdown format:

-# Variables in SystemVerilog
+# 5. Variables in SystemVerilog

 Variables in SystemVerilog are used to store data values during simulation or synthesis.
 They play a crucial role in representing state information, passing data between modules, and performing computations within a design.
 SystemVerilog provides various types of variables to accommodate different data types and usage scenarios.

-## Variable Declaration
+## 5.1.
+Variable Declaration

 Variables in SystemVerilog are declared using the `logic`, `integer`, `real`, or `bit` data types, along with optional size and signedness modifiers.